Data Valuation Without Training of a Model: Complexity-Gap Score: Data Valuation without Training

 We empirically demonstrate the above two trends by a controlled experiment.
 Consider two 3000-dimensional Gaussian distributions with a fixed covariance matrix $0.25 I_{3000}$ and different means $(1,0,\dots 0)$ and $(-1,0,\dots,0)$, representing class +1 and -1, respectively.
 We generate 1000 samples from each class.
 We first check whether the structural assumptions on $\rmH^\infty$ hold with this synthetic dataset.
 In Fig. \ref{fig:gaussian_heatgraph}, we observe that $(\rmH^\infty)^{-1}_{n-1}$ can be well approximated by 2$I_{n-1}$, and thus the approximation for $\mathrm{CG}(i)$ in \eqref{eqn:vi_simp_approx} may hold well.
 We then examine the correlation between the CG-score and the sample value at the first dimension.
-In Fig. \ref{fig:scatter_normal}, we can observe that instances near the decision boundary $x_1=0$ have higher CG-scores compared to those located further from the boundary.
+In Fig. \ref{fig:scatter_normal}, we can observe that instances near the decision boundary $x_1=0$ have higher CG-scores.
 This shows that irregular samples, e.g., samples near the boundary of the two classes, indeed have higher CG-scores.
-We further modify the generated samples by randomly flipping the labels of 10\% samples and we re-calculate the CG-scores of all the samples.
+We further modify the generated samples by randomly flipping the labels of 10\% samples and re-calculate the CG-scores of all the samples.
 As shown in Fig. \ref{fig:scatter_noise}, the samples with label noise tend to have higher CG-scores, agreeing with our intuition.
+In Appendix \S\ref{app:sec:noise_atypical}, we further discuss discriminating mislabeled data and atypical (but useful) data by using CG-score, and also show high/low-scoring examples for public datasets including MNIST, FMNIST, CIFAR-10 and ImageNet in Appendix \S\ref{sec:app:visu}.